 If you abstain from voting on a proposal, or if a broker or bank indicates it does not have discretionary authority to vote on a proposal, the shares will be counted for the purpose of determining if a quorum is present, but will not be included in the vote totals with respect to the proposal.
 Furthermore, any abstention or broker non-vote will have no effect on the proposals to be considered at the Annual Meeting since these actions do not represent votes cast by shareholders.
-An abstention will not represent a vote cast with respect to the election of directors, the amendment to the Nordstrom, Inc. Employee Stock Purchase Plan, the ratification of the appointment of the Company's Independent Auditors, the advisory vote on executive compensation or the advisory vote on the frequency of future advisory votes on executive compensation.
+An abstention will not represent a vote cast with respect to the election of directors, the amendment to the Nordstrom, Inc. Employee Stock Purchase Plan, the ratification of the appointment of the Company's Independent Auditors, the advisory vote on executive compensation.